guoava/learn-design-pattern/README.md

 4. Classes should be open for extension, but closed for modification.
 5. The Dependency Inversion Principle:
    Depend upon abstractions.
 Do not depend upon concrete classes.
+6. Principle of Least Knowledge: talk only to your immediate friends